 Yes, paternity can be established without even testing the alleged father.
-What we can in fact suggest if you are unable to get a DNA sample of the alleged father for a paternity test is to opt instead for one of the many relationship testing services we offer.
-What we do in this case is test the relatives of the alleged father (perhaps his parents, his brothers or his sisters) to see whether they are biologically related to the children of the alleged father.
+What we can, in fact, suggest if you are unable to get a DNA sample of the alleged father for a paternity test is to opt instead for one of the many relationship testing services we offer.
+What we do in this case is testing the relatives of the alleged father (perhaps his parents, his brothers or his sisters) to see whether they are biologically related to the children of the alleged father.

 Biological relatives will share common DNA to some extent or other and this is what makes relationship testing possible.
 We know for example, that uncles or aunties will share 25% of their genes with their nieces or nephews.

-We offer a result turnaround time of 5- 7 working days on paternity testing, most relationship tests, DNA profiles and non invasive prenatal paternity testing.
+We offer a result turnaround time of 5 to 7 working days on paternity testing, most relationship tests, DNA profiles and non-invasive prenatal paternity testing.